 International travel & COVID-19 considerations

-Both students and parents should review Pace's policies on international travel during the COVID-19 global pandemic, to understand the increased risks involved with study abroad at this time–due to the global pandemic.
+Students and parents should review Pace's policies on international travel during the COVID-19 global pandemic, to understand the increased risks involved with study abroad at this time – due to the global pandemic.

 Tips to support your student pre-departure